superchessmachine/SuperLibraryMachine/README.md

 3. Move `dist/SuperLibraryMachine.app` into `/Applications` (or wherever you keep apps).
 4. Double-click the app once to trust it, then pin it to the Dock for one-click launches.

-The bundled app stores your key under `~/Library/Application Support/SuperLibraryMachine/config.json`, so it persists across launches and Dock usage.
+#### Package for Windows (.exe)

+1. From the same environment, install the desktop extras if you have not already:
+   `pip install -r requirements-windows-desktop.txt`.
+2. Open PowerShell in the project root and run `./windows_app/build_exe.ps1`.
+3. The distributable lives under `dist\SuperLibraryMachine\SuperLibraryMachine.exe`; copy that folder anywhere you want to run the app.

+The Windows bundle stores its configuration alongside other application data inside `%APPDATA%\SuperLibraryMachine` so API keys persist across launches.

-> If the build script reports `No module named PyInstaller`, re-run
+> If the build script reports `No module named PyInstaller`, reinstall the optional
+> desktop requirements (`pip install -r requirements-mac-desktop.txt` on macOS or
-> `pip install -r requirements-mac-desktop.txt` inside the `rag` environment to pull in
+> `pip install -r requirements-windows-desktop.txt` on Windows) inside the `rag`
-> the optional packaging tools.
+> environment to pull in the packaging tools.

 > Need a signed bundle?
 After building, run
 > `codesign --force --deep --sign - --timestamp=none dist/SuperLibraryMachine.app`